 Well, in this article I’m going to outline a few of the major reasons why it does work for so many organizations, and by the end, you’ll know if it’s a good fit for your B2B organization as well.

-B2B buyers are spending less time with sales
+Reason 1: B2B buyers are spending less time with sales

-According to a study conducted by Gartner Research, by 2025, 80% of B2B sales interactions bbetween suppliers and buyers will occur in digital channels.
-Further, this study shows buyers typically spend only 17% of their time meeting with potential suppliers when they are considering a purchase.
+According to a study conducted by Gartner Research, by 2025, 80% of B2B sales interactions bbetween suppliers and buyers will occur on digital channels.

-These types of trends further support the fact that more and more of the decision making process is happening before a consumer connects personally with a company or sales, and, in turn, shows just how critical great content and great teaching are for any organization.
+These types of trends demonstrate that more and more of the decision making process is happening before a consumer connects personally with a company or sales team.
+Rather, they're using marketing materials to self-educate about their options.

-Not only that, but you’ve got to have the most helpful, unbiased and most complete information available — and that’s where They Ask, You Answer provides a competitive edge.
+You’ve got to have the most helpful, unbiased and most complete information available — and that’s where They Ask, You Answer provides a competitive edge.

-They’ve made a robust learning center that features customer focused educational resources with the ability to easily navigate and filter to find what you’re looking for.
+They’ve made a robust learning center that features customer-focused educational resources that is easy to navigate and filter to find what you’re looking for.

 Whether you’re a tenant, owner, or investor, you have full access to learn at your own pace and start to make decisions with or without the help of a sales rep.

 As Bart Matheney, one of AQUILA’s founding principals says, “Our digital content really puts us out there in front of the marketplace...we’re the envy of all of our competitors.”

-It’s factors like this that cause decision makers to send out “procurement-level” buyers to speak with vendors rather than speaking to them personally.
+It’s factors like this that cause decision-makers to send out “procurement-level” buyers to speak with vendors, rather than speaking to them personally.

-This can make closing a deal much more difficult and even cause issues after the close if the decision maker isn’t fully “bought in.”
+This can make closing a deal much more difficult and even cause issues after the close if the decision-maker isn’t fully “bought in.”

 While you might become a teacher from afar, you become a teacher nonetheless.

-It’s also important that all decision makers are getting the same education you’re sharing with your direct contact, otherwise you’ve left room for assumptions.
+It’s also important that all decision-makers are getting the same education you’re sharing with your direct contact, otherwise you’ve left room for assumptions.

 But it doesn’t stop at only addressing cost and price...

-The B2B marketplace is starving for reviews and comparisons
+Reason 3: The B2B marketplace is starving for reviews and comparisons

 In the past 10 years, we’ve witnessed an explosion of review sites like Angie’s List, Trustpilot, and Google My Business.
 These sites are fueled by crowd-sourced reviews that provide, for some, a significant tool for comparing vendors.